 This is an extraordinary country.
 George Bernard Shaw, speaking as an Irishman, summed up an approach to life: “Other peoples,” he said, “see things and say: `Why?’ … But I dream things that never were—and I say: `Why not?”’

-It is that quality of the Irish, the remarkable combination of hope, confidence and imagination that is needed more than ever today.
-The problems of the world cannot possibly be solved by sceptics or cynics whose horizons are limited by the obvious realities.
+It is that quality of the Irish, the remarkable combination of hope, confidence, and imagination that is needed more than ever today.
+The problems of the world cannot possibly be solved by skeptics or cynics whose horizons are limited by the obvious realities.
 We need men who can dream of things that never were, and ask why not.
-It matters not how small a nation is that seeks world peace and freedom, for, to paraphrase a citizen of my country: “The humblest nation of all the world, when clad in the armour of a righteous cause, is stronger than all the hosts of error.”
+It matters not how small a nation is that seeks world peace and freedom, for, to paraphrase a citizen of my country: “The humblest nation of all the world, when clad in the armor of a righteous cause, is stronger than all the hosts of error.”

 Ireland is clad in the cause of national and human liberty with peace.
 To the extent that the peace is disturbed by conflict between the former colonial powers and the new and developing nations, Ireland’s role is unique.
-For every new nation knows that Ireland was the first of the small nations in the 20th Century to win its struggle for independence, and that the Irish have traditionally sent their doctors and technicians and soldiers and priests to help other lands to keep their liberty alive.
+For every new nation knows that Ireland was the first of the small nations in the 20th Century to win its struggle for independence and that the Irish have traditionally sent their doctors and technicians and soldiers and priests to help other lands to keep their liberty alive.
 At the same time, Ireland is part of Europe, associated with the Council of Europe, progressing in the context of Europe, and a prospective member of an expanded European Common Market.
 Thus Ireland has excellent relations with both the new and the old, the confidence of both sides and an opportunity to act where the actions of greater powers might be looked upon with suspicion.

 The central issue of freedom, however, is between those who believe in self-determination and those in the East who would impose upon others the harsh and oppressive Communist system; and here your nation wisely rejects the role of a go-between or a mediator.
 Ireland pursues an independent course in foreign policy, but it is not neutral between liberty and tyranny and never will be.